Donald Trump selects RFK Jr. to lead top US health agency – DW – 11/14/2024

 Advertisement

-President-elect Donald Trump on Thursday nominated longtime conspiracy theorist and vaccine skeptic Robert F. Kennedy Jr. to lead the Department of Health and Human Services.
+President-elect Donald Trump on Thursday nominated longtime conspiracy theorist and vaccine skeptic Robert F. Kennedy Jr., who is popularly known as RFK Jr., to lead the Department of Health and Human Services.

 Kennedy ran as an independent in this year's election.
 He dropped out in August and endorsed Trump in exchange for a role in the Republican's administration.